-teacher quality. good infrastructure, and responsive administration notwithstanding the institution suffers from a perennial malady of low enrollment.
-The college at present has under three hundred enrolled students in the degree level (The college has a Higher Secondary section too, the students of that section are counted here).
+This year the college has an enrollment of over 200 students in degree classes which is The teacher quality, good infrastructure, and responsive administration notwithstanding the institution suffers from a perennial malady of low enrollment.
+The college at present has under three hundred enrolled students in the degree level (The college has a Higher Secondary section too; the students of that section are counted here).
 One of the foremost causes of this low enrollment rate is attributed to the traditional subjects the institution has been imparting education in.
 It is an acknowledged fact that there is urgent need of starting new subjects that will attract more students to this institution.
 Opening a new subject needs a reasonable amount of investment in getting teachers, creating the necessary infrastructure and continuing the course without getting any external financial assistance.
 All these are herculean tasks for the college.
 The location of the college restricts it to go for self financed courses as most of the population in this region belong to economically backward class and are unable to afford the high fees of a self financed course.
 This problem has put the administration of the college in a fix.
-To solve the problem of low enrollment attempts have been made in the past to open more subjects but lack of a sustained source of funding has always been the insurmountable problem.
+To solve the problem of low enrollment attempts have been made in the past to open more subjects but lack of a sustained source of funding has always proved an insurmountable problem for us.
 These reasons have stopped the college from going for job oriented courses.